-Entrance Requirements for Software Application Development Associate's and Computer Science Bachelor's Programs
+Entrance Requirements for Software Application Development Certificate and Associate's, Computer Science Bachelor's, and Game and Simulation Programming Bachelor's Programs

-Minimum scores of 22 on the Math portion and 25 on the Writing portion of the STEP test are required for entry into either program.
-Alternatively the applicant must provide a college transcript indicating a grade of C or higher in college-level English and/or Mathematics courses completed at regionally or nationally accredited institutions of higher learning as recognized by the Department of Education and the Council on Higher Education Accreditation (CHEA).
-Two letters of recommendation are also required for acceptance.
+Minimum scores of 22 on the Math portion and 25 on the Writing portion of the STEP test are required for entry into these programs.
+Alternatively, the applicant must provide a college transcript indicating a grade of C or higher in college-level English and/or college-level algebra courses completed at regionally or nationally accredited institutions of higher learning as recognized by the Department of Education and the Council on Higher Education Accreditation (CHEA).
 Please speak with a Program Manager for details.